Coaching

 Designing an effective speed-training program - Part 3

-As I said at the end of part 2 of this topic, there are 5 bio-motor abilities that must be trained in order to maximize the performance of any athlete.
-And this is true regardless of sport, age, talent or experience.
-It is important that these 5 abilities be trained to some degree in every workout.
-However, depending on the time of year, sport and individual training goals, some will need to be trained more frequently than others.
-So let us review and cover these 5 fitness components before getting into the specific program design.
-The 5 bio-motor abilities are:
+As I said at the end of part 2 of this topic, five bio-motor abilities must be trained to maximize the performance of any athlete.
+And this is true regardless of sport, age, talent, or experience.
+These five abilities must be trained in every workout.
+However, depending on the time of year, sport, and individual training goals, some will need to be trained more frequently than others.
+So let us review and cover these five fitness components before getting into the specific program design.
+The five bio-motor abilities are:

 1. Flexibility